|CCL HomeSoftware Community Operations||

 makeflow -v work_queue_worker -v work_queue_status

-Makeflow ExampleLet's begin by using Makeflow to run a handful of simulation codes.
+Makeflow ExampleLet's being by using Makeflow to run a handful of simulation codes.
 First, make and enter a clean directory to work in:

 chmod 755 simulation.py ./simulation.py 5Now, let's use Makeflow to run several simulations.
 Create a file called example.makeflow and paste the following text into it: